Visual-Behavior/detr-tensorflow/README.md

 (Multi GPU training comming soon)

 ```
-python train_coco.py --datadir /home/thibault/data/VOCdevkit/VOC2012 --batch_size 8  --target_batch 32 --log
+python train_coco.py --datadir /path/to/COCO --batch_size 8  --target_batch 32 --log
 ```

 ## Inference

-Here is an exmaple to run inference with the webcam on your webcam
+Here is an example of running an inference with the model on your webcam.

 ```
 python webcam_inference.py